Starting a Pizza Franchise?

 1. Not Getting Enough Financial Backing

-Unless you have accumulated hundreds of thousands of dollars — or more — throughout your professional career, you’re likely going to need some financial assistance when starting a franchise.
-Make sure you set your business up for success and acquire enough financing early on from someone you trust with terms that are reasonable and fair.
+Unless you have accumulated hundreds of thousands of dollars—or more—throughout your professional career, you’re likely going to need financial assistance to start your franchise.
+Make sure you set your business up for success and acquire financing early on from someone you trust with terms that are reasonable and fair.

 2. Neglecting to have a Plan B

-Even if you have a great business model, plenty of consumer interest, and an excellent product, you could run into some serious problems if you don’t have a backup plan.
-You need to have a secondary source of capital when starting a franchise just in case something goes wrong.
+Even if you have a great business model, plenty of consumer interest, and an excellent product, you could run into serious problems if you don’t have a backup plan.
+Always have a secondary source of capital in mind when starting a franchise just in case something goes wrong.

 3. Purchasing a Franchise Without Hiring a Lawyer

-Franchises are quite complicated and you’re going to need some legal assistance throughout the entire process.
-Hire a lawyer who is experienced in franchising so he or she can help you throughout all the complicated legal — and financial — proceedings.
+Franchises are quite complicated and you’re going to need legal assistance throughout the entire process.
+Hire a lawyer who is experienced in franchising so he or she can help you throughout all the complicated legal—and financial—proceedings.

 4. Ignoring the Importance of Advertising